I was instantly fascinated by Dr. Brian Weiss’ books about past lives. So in November 2017, I scheduled my first Past Life Regression session.

 Personally, whatever I saw did not have concrete geographical information or detailed timelines.
 I still consider a past life regression experience logically powerful because:

-- When you revisit a subconscious fear and retrain your brain to look at it differently, you alter your conscious behavior too.
+- When you revisit a subconscious fear and retrain your brain to look at it differently, you alter your conscious behaviour too.
 This is precisely what we want to achieve,

 - Our brain uses the knowledge and dictionary we have created from our experience, so what you see is the closest possibility of what happened.
 Good enough to help you understand the significance, at the least,